nim-works/nimskull/compiler/utils/tree_repr_doc.rst

 - subnode index in relation to the parent node, optionally extended index (like`[0][0]`)
-- symbol symbol kind, flags, other relevant elements
+- symbol kind, flags, other relevant elements
 - type, if exists
 - comment message (optionally)
 - all node flags